schlick7/LuteForMobile/README.md

 Native:
 - 📱 Android

-PWA: (they should work, but may have issues)
+PWA: (they should work, but are only lightly tested)
 - 📱 Android (PWA)
 - 📱 iOS (PWA)
 - 🌐 Web (PWA)